Heat Pump Assistance Program

 • Take photographs of your equipment and home as part of the pre-and post-inspection visits

-If accepted into the HPAP, CLEAResult will reach out by phone or email to arrange a suitable time to install the equipment.
+If accepted into the HPAP, CLEAResult Canada will reach out by phone or email to arrange a suitable time to install the equipment.

 All equipment installed as part of the program, with the exception of the air quality monitor, will be owned and operated by the homeowner.
 Maintenance of the equipment will be the responsibility of the homeowner.
 A customer service representative will contact you following the completion of the data tracking and reporting period to arrange a time to pick up the air quality monitor.

-If you have any questions, please call or text CLEAResult at 647-792-3680.
+If you have any questions, please call or text CLEAResult Canada at 647-792-2680.